arista-netdevops-community/cvp-in-gcp/README.md

 - Data disks will **not** be removed when destroying the environment unless `cvp_cluster_remove_disks` is set to `true`.
 Make sure to remove them manually when they're no longer needed.

 ##  6. <a name='BugsandLimitations'></a>Bugs and Limitations
-- [Running the module without explicitely setting a project will fail][terraform-no-project]
+- [Running the module without explicitely setting a project will fail][terraform-no-project].
-- Resizing clusters is not supported at this time
+- Resizing clusters is not supported at this time.
 - This module connects to the instance using the `root` user instead of the declared user for provisioning due to limitations in the base image that's being used.
 If you know your way around terraform and understand what you're doing, this behaviour can be changed by editing the `modules/cvp-provision/main.tf` file.
+- CVP installation size auto-discovery only works for custom instances at this time.

 [gcloud-install]: https://cloud.google.com/sdk/docs/install
 [terraform-download]: https://www.terraform.io/downloads.html